vertica/vertica-kubernetes/DEVELOPER.md

 Unit tests for the Helm chart are stored in `helm-charts/verticadb-operator/tests`.
 They use the [unittest plugin for helm](https://github.com/quintush/helm-unittest).
 Some samples that you can use to write your own tests can be found at [unittest github page](https://github.com/quintush/helm-unittest/tree/master/test/data/v3/basic).
 For details about the test format, review the [helm-unittest GitHub repo](https://github.com/quintush/helm-unittest/blob/master/DOCUMENT.md).

 Unit tests for the Go operator use the Go testing infrastructure.
 Some of the tests stand up a mock Kubernetes control plane using envtest, and runs the operator against that.
-Per Go standards Go, the test files are included in package directories and end with `_test.go`.
+Per Go standards, the test files are included in package directories and end with `_test.go`.

 The Helm chart testing and Go lang unit tests can be run like this: